raiyan1102006/Partitioning_US_Political_Blogs/README.md

 # Partitioning a network of US political blogs
-A study on community detection in networks
+A study on network partitioning using the Spectral Modularity Maximization algorithm.